eaton11/el/README.md

 ```javascript
 el('#myElement').hasClass("someClass")  //=> true or false
 ```
 For an array of elements, pass 2 parameters (the class name and criteria).
-**Criteria**
+**Criteria:**
 - `"all"` - returns true if *ALL* elements in the array have the class, otherwise it returns false
 - `"any"` - returns true if *ANY* elements in the array have the class, otherwise it returns false
 ```javascript
 el('.myElements').hasClass("someClass", "all")  //=> true or false
 ```